-The Special Facilities Maintenance (formally Revenue Facilities Maintenance) department was established in 2016 to better reflect the fund as a special revenue fund and mirror operations of the Recreation department.
-This department handles all facility upkeep and utility costs for the Special Facilities Fund that cannot be directly tied to a program.
+The Special Facilities Administration (formally Revenue Facilities) department was established in 2016 to better reflect the fund as a special revenue fund and mirror operations of the Recreation department.
+This department handles all administrative costs for the Special Facilities Fund that cannot be directly tied to a program.